 2. Role of individual group members

-We want people to join this group of patients, carers, staff and public because they have had direct or indirect experience of mental ill health and/or have an interest in research; and want to work as partners to make the OH BRC’s mental health research as good as it can be for the patients it is designed to benefit.
+We want people to join this group of patients, carers, public and staff because they have had direct or indirect experience of mental ill health and/or have an interest in research; and want to work as partners to make the OH BRC’s research as good as it can be for the patients it is designed to benefit.

 Specifically, the role includes:

 - Prepare for and attend PAR Strategy Group meetings.

 - Actively participate in the group’s work and Patient and Public Involvement and Engagement at the OH BRC.

 - Actively participate in the annual review process for the Group.

 - Represent the interests of Patient and Public Involvement and Engagement at the OH BRC.

 - Have a genuine interest in the initiatives and outcomes of the OH BRC PPIE programme.

-- Up to 15 – 17 patient, carer and public members (over the age of 18) – with a minimum of 10 patient members (or equivalent ratio).
+- Up to 17 patient, carer and public members (over the age of 18) – with a minimum of half being patient members.